 If you are able to make a monetary donation to help us facilitate our So Much to Give program, please see link below

 Meet Maureen Stanko and some of the young adults with disabilities and their families who come to our SO MUCH TO GIVE Program!
 This was our promo video for the Cafe which helped us raise $150,000 in start-up costs!
 Thank you to all who donated to make this dream a reality!

-TO VOLUNTEER TO HELP AT THE CAFE PLEASE SEND AN EMAIL TO MAUREEN AT SOMUCHTOGIVEPA@GMAIL.COM
+TO VOLUNTEER TO HELP AT THE CAFE PLEASE SEND AN EMAIL TO MARIJANE BARBONE AT SMTGCAFEVOLUNTEERS@GMAIL.COM